Father–son rule: Incorporation into the VFL/AFL draft

-The same bidding process has also been used since 2015 by the New South Wales and Queensland clubs to gain access to their states' academy players.
+The same bidding process has also been used by the New South Wales and Queensland clubs to gain preferential access to their states' academy players.

 Player eligibility

 As of March 2011, eligibility of players differs depending upon the home-state of the team making the selection.

 All clubs

 A player is eligible if his father played 100 or more senior games for the clubs.
 In the cases of the two interstate clubs with historic links to Victorian Football League teams, namely the Brisbane Lions and the Sydney Swans, the sons of players who appeared 100 times for their Victorian predecessors: the Fitzroy Lions in the case of the Brisbane Lions; and the South Melbourne Football Club in the case of the Sydney Swans.

 West Australian and South Australian teams

 In addition to the standard eligibility rules, the South Australian and Western Australian clubs have a modified rule in place with eligibility to be determined by a certain number of games played for specific sides in SANFL or WAFL, if those games were played prior to the club entering the AFL.
 Specifically: